Virtuant/katacoda-scenarios/ansible/03-ansible-inventory/step3.md

 </blockquote></pre>

-The above code is already in a file called `playbook.yml`.
+3\.The above code is already in a file called `playbook.yml`.
 Let's check the contents:

 `cat playbook.yml`{{execute}}

+4\.
 To run the playbook, use the `ansible-playbook` command with the inventory file `myhosts`:

 `ansible-playbook -i myhosts playbook.yml`{{execute}}